SamuelSemegne/laravel-touch-thing-gate/README.md

 # laravel-touch-thing-gate
-A gate that checks whether the user and given model are related.
+A gate that checks whether the user and the given model are related.